jalvaradoo/webpage-jalvarado/content/working_papers/tax_avoidance/index.md

 ---
 title: "Tax Avoidance and Wealth Inequality"
-summary: "\n\n Why does wealth tend to be so disproportionately concentrated among the top quantiles of the distribution?
+summary: "\n\n The hypothesis that wealth inequality is driven by the higher returns earned by the rich---thereby offsetting the progressivity of the tax system---overlooks a key dimension: tax avoidance.
+Tax avoidance not only undermines the progressivity of the tax system but is also one of the reasons why the wealthy earn higher returns
 (Draft coming soon)"

 tags: